Nerian/Pugnacious-Juices/readme.md

 A ->   -> B         A wins.

 When a fighter loses the battle he becomes part of the winner's army.

+# TODO

+* You should be able to direct a single molecule over a map.
+* You should be able to direct a group of molecules.
+* Those molecules should collide with each other.
+* Those molecules should collide with obstacles in the map.
+* Two rival molecules should collide with each other.
+* Two rival molecules should fight.
+* Rival player should be able to control his army of molecules.